IMGW-PIB/py4envi/README.md

 # Py4Envi

-Py4Envi is a python library that allows for easy and efficient programatic access to sat4envi resources. https://dane.sat4envi.imgw.pl/
+Py4Envi is a python library developed at IMGW-PIB that allows for easy and efficient programatic access to sat4envi resources. https://dane.sat4envi.imgw.pl/

 Requires Python >= 3.7.